Less is Enough: Synthesizing Diverse Data in LLM Feature Space with Sparse Autoencoders: Reduce Distribution Gap in Feature Space

 \section{Reduce Distribution Gap in Feature Space}

 This section focuses on reducing the distribution gap $\Delta_{\mathrm{TV}}(\mathcal{D}, \mathcal{D}_{\mathrm{gen}})$.
 Existing synthesis methods typically operate in text space, where generated samples are selected or filtered based on lexical similarity, heuristic rules, or reward models trained on human preferences \cite{guo2024generative}.
 However, such methods are sensitive to linguistic variation, which is often irrelevant to the target task.
 We propose reducing this gap at the SAE feature space, which encodes semantics and functional properties aligned to the target task while being less sensitive to raw input variation.
+We further compare this choice with dense embedding in Appendix~\ref{proof:saev.s.dense}, showing that SAE features better preserve task-relevant latent factors and yield stronger coverage-guided synthesis than dense clusters.